Bogdanp/anom-py/docs/source/quickstart.rst

     user.delete()

-Since starting and stopping the emulator takes on the order of a few seconds, it is recommended to use a session-scoped emulator fixture and for individual tests to clean up after themselves.
+Since starting and stopping the emulator takes on the order of a few seconds, we recommend using a session-scoped emulator fixture and for individual tests to clean up after themselves.

 .. [#] Model instances are known as "entities".